julionm/pairs-game/README.md

 Define an array with Pairs and try to find all pairs.

 ALL VALUES IN THE PAIRS ARRAY **MUST** BE UNIQUE!
+- not anymore, as each value has a different id now we may have a lot of different value types

 ## Next Steps

+- [ ] improve grid system of board
-- allow unselecting cards in Pairs Game
+- [x] allow unselecting cards in Pairs Game
-- add a timer to the game
+- [ ] add a timer to the game
-- add counting of miss and hits
+- [ ] add counting of miss and hits
--  maybe add a home screen
+- [ ] maybe add a home screen
    -  no actual need for login
    -  allow game selection
    -  create a about page that shows information about me
-- add a dark mode
+- [ ] add a dark mode
-- add animation when the user selects a pair correctly
+- [ ] add animation when the user selects a pair correctly
-- create other games that use the same logic (maybe something like conexo)
+- [ ] create other games that use the same logic (maybe something like conexo)
   - the idea here is to show that my components are reusable enough
-- you win animation
+- [ ] you win animation
-- allow different values for pairs such as: images, letters from other alphabets, maybe even expressions
+- [x] allow different values for pairs such as: images, letters from other alphabets, maybe even expressions
+  - now I'm using ids to identify each value so this will work in the future
-- make the Pairs Game work for mobile (check how Conexo does this)
+- [ ] make the Pairs Game work for mobile (check how Conexo does this)